apache/uima-uimaj/CONTRIBUTING.md

-# How to contribute to Apache UIMA uimaFIT
+# How to contribute to Apache UIMA Java SDK

-Thank you for your intention to contribute to the Apache uimaFIT project.
+Thank you for your intention to contribute to the Apache UIMA Java SDK project.
 As an open-source community, we highly appreciate external contributions to our project.

 To make the process smooth for the project *committers* (those who review and accept changes) and *contributors* (those who propose new changes via pull requests), there are a few rules to follow.